a-maumau/pixel_objectness.pytorch/README.md

 	     |- val.txt
 ```
 SBD dataset and VOC dataset has same images, so you can marge the directories if you want.
 train.txt and so on things are files that are written which image to use.
 These are come with the dataset

+## Binarize class
+Before staring training we need binarize tha class labels to foreground and background.
+I made a script for doing this job.
+See the misc directory.
+- convert2binary.py is for binalizing the class labels which convert 0 to background and 1~ to foreground.
+- mat2omg.py is for convert mat files to image files, default is .png format.

 # Train
 ```
 python train.py